SankeProds/jwtservice/README.md

 # JWTservice
 A JWT service for a secret app I'm creating.
-There is no business logic here so I though "why not share?"
+There is no business logic here so I thought "why not share?"

-Users will be able to register and login with this service.
-User of the other services of the app will require a JWT provided by this service `/login` endpoint.
+Users will be able to register and log in with this service.
+The user of the other services of the app will require a JWT provided by this service `/login` endpoint.

 this services state is not final.
-I'm now focused on other service for the app but this repo still has more versions/features in its future.
+I'm now focused on other services for the app but this repo still has more versions/features in its future.

 # Prerequisites:

-- A running postgres DB.
+- A running Postgres DB.
 - Set up your database
 - Run `db/mig_*.sql` before using the service.